 Sam Kirkham supervises 1 postgraduate research students.
 Some of the students have produced research profiles, these are listed below:

-I would be happy to receive applications in the areas of sociolinguistics, phonetics, sociophonetics, language variation and change, ethnography, linguistic anthropology.
+I would be happy to receive applications in the areas of phonetics, sociophonetics, language variation and change, speech production, sociolinguistics, and other related areas.
+I am also happy to co-supervise on topics relating to speech processing/technology with colleagues from the School of Computing & Communications.

 I joined Lancaster as Lecturer in Sociophonetics in 2012.
-I'm a member of Lancaster University Phonetics Lab and the Language Variation and Change Research Group.
-I'm also a member of the NCUB's 50 Under 30 Network.
+I'm a member of Lancaster University Phonetics Lab and the Language Variation and Change Research Group, as well as the NCUB's 50 Under 30 Network.
 Visit my personal website for further information and downloads.

 In 2014/15 I am teaching on the following courses: